filecoin-project/FIPs/FIPS/fip-solstice.md

     issuance, the built-in L1 Reward Actor (f02) divides the block reward by weight:

-      - w0 to the winning miner (consensus stream),
+      - w2 to the *Service Orchestrator wallets* (service stream),

-      - w1 to the *Service Orchestrator wallets* (service stream),
+      - w1 to the winning miner (consensus stream),

-      - and the residual w_burn = 1 − w0 − w1 to the burn actor.
+      - and the residual w0 = 1 − w2 − w1 to the burn actor.

 The Reward Actor (f02) performs the per-epoch split using the weight values for that epoch, which it computes from a set of cached, in-state